rotimiakinrinde/Pizza-Sales-Analysis/README.md

     **Peak Days:** Leverage a 20–30% increase in orders during weekends by launching targeted promotions.

-    **Popular Categories:** Capitalise on the strong performance of the 'Classic' category and large-sized pizzas that contribute 35–40% of revenue to boost engagement and sales.
+    **Popular Categories:** Capitalise on the strong performance of the 'Classic' category and large-sized pizzas that contribute to larger % of revenue to boost engagement and sales.

 -  **Operational Optimisation:**